KunkunYang/master_project_code/README.md

 - `metrics` stores the code of Extended Silhouette index, Soft BCubed metrics, Extended BCubed metrics and Purity metrics.

 - `NMF_algorithm` stores the code of Semi-NMF and Convex-NMF.

+- `code_for_pre-processing_dataset` stores the pre-processed datasets of Amazon Review, Yelp Review and Maluuba Frames, as well as codes for encoding them as vector representations

 ### How to run